OpenDICOMweb/dictionary/terminology.md

 ### Open DICOMweb
 # Naming Conventions

+#### Standard Identifiers and their Types

+Identifier | Type | Meaning
+code | int | A 32-bit Data Element Tag code. tag | Tag | A semantic identifier for a DICOM concept. keyword | String | An identifier for a constant object vm | VM | The Value Multiplicity of a Data Element vr | VR | The Value Representation of a Data Element e | Element | A DICOM Data Element containing a Tag and a List of values. values | List | A List of zero or more values of a Data Element value | int/double/String | The value of a single valued (i.e. VM = 1) Data Element id | int | A locally unique identifier, where locally means in the context of ODW SDK uid | Uid |
+uuid | Uuid |

 #### DICOM Terms and Types

 The following DICOM Data Element terms almost always have the corresponding type:

     Tag: int
     Keyword: String